atmospheresnode/ELSA-sven/README.md

 > ### **Version 1.9.2 (February 14, 2025)**
 - Delete features added for host products, instruments, and targets.
 - Status update feature enhanced for host products, instruments, and targets: The user will be prompted now if nothing is selected.
+- Updated the the context product crawler, update_context.py, to be more concise when adding context products to database.
+It adds the reference links between investigations to facilities and facilities to telescopes.
+Includes updates to using CTLI library for newer context products.

 ### **Previous Versions**